SssiiiSssiii/ArabicDataset/README.md

    * MOHAMED AHMED ABDEL FATTAH
    * YOUSSEF HAMADA IBRAHIM
    * MOHAMED GHAREEB MOHAMED
+# citation
+* If you use this dataset in your work, please cite it as follows:
+Dataset Title: Arabic Dataset
+Authors: Mohamed Ahmed Abdel Fattah, Youssef Hamada Ibrahim, Mohamed Ghareeb Mohamed
+Publication Date: September 27, 2023
+Repository: ArabicDataset GitHub Repository
 # Note :
 * **This dataset includes sentences for NLP training, but it does not reflect any particular viewpoint.
 It is provided for research and educational purposes, and I am not responsible for the content of the sentences.**